yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 make run_explorer
 ```

-This will start the explorer with the configuration set in the `.env` file on the 4000 port.
+This will start the explorer with the configuration set in the `.env` file on port 4000.
 Visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Metrics